alfonsojsm8/incentive-games-pre/README.md

 # INCENTIVE GAMES

 Hi!
-This is a Javascript test where you will code some functions to prove what you are made of (nothing too complicated or long).

-Use ES6 if you are familiar with it.
+This is a ¡the version from Alfonso Sánchez to Incentive Games.

 ## HOW TO RUN IT